dikortis/LetsTalkETC/Episodes/Episode_13.md

-really loved that cipher cyberpunk war and when I first learnt about Bitcoin kind of data into that yeah yeah it really any yeah it really made sense
+really loved that cipher cyberpunk war and when I first learnt about Bitcoin kind of data into that yeah yeah it really any it really made sense